 - 1. A cumulative grade point average (CGPA) of 3.00 or higher on a 4.00 scale - 2.
 Completion of a minimum of one year of full-time residency in the program - 3.
 Satisfactory completion of 60 credits - 4.
 Satisfactory completion of at least 770 hours of supervised clinical practicum - 5.
 Grades of "B" or higher in all courses - 6.
 Satisfactory completion of the Comprehensive Examination with no more than three (3) NPs - 7.
 No more than one (1) NP, W, or AW in any seminar, laboratory, or clinical practicum - 8.
 Fulfillment of all institutional obligations - 9.
 Good standing in the program, i.e., no disciplinary action pending or academic or practicum probation; in the case of a student readmitted after an Academic Dismissal, if he or she once again fails or drops (whether by a Withdrawal or an Administrative Withdrawal) the course, laboratory, practice, seminar, or degree exam for which the Academic Dismissal was originally granted, then he or she will be dismissed from the program without the possibility of applying for admission to the same program again - 10.
 Demonstrated competence in the APA style for publications and other written materials - 11.
-Recommendation from the program faculty for the master's degree; students seeking the degree must demonstrate, to the satisfaction of the faculty, the professional, ethical, and personal attributes described in the current General Policies and Disciplinary Procedures Manual

-M.S. in Counseling Psychology students at Albizu are provided with practicum settings responsive to the program's training goals and objectives and training model.
+Recommendation from the program faculty for the master's degree; students seeking the degree must demonstrate, to the satisfaction of the faculty, the professional, ethical, and personal attributes described in the current General Policies and Disciplinary Procedures Manual program's training goals and objectives and training model.
 Students have a wide array of practicum sites to choose from, including hospitals, mental health centers, and academic and community mental health centers, with a diversity of treatment populations.